MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/create-eventstreams-discrete-events.md

 ## Connect discrete events to eventstreams

 In Fabric event streams, you can add a discrete event source into an eventstream and route those events to Real-Time hub.
 Then you can either transform these events in Fabric event streams or subscribe to them in Real-Time hub.
-In Real-Time hub, further actions include using Fabric Activator or creating alerts that execute Fabric job items, like Pipeline and Notebook.
+In Real-Time hub, further actions include using Fabric [!INCLUDE [fabric-activator](../real-time-intelligence/includes/fabric-activator.md)] or creating alerts that execute Fabric job items, like Pipeline and Notebook.

 ### Prerequisite